- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 09/1159Z.
-There are currently 2 numbered sunspot regions on the disk.
+The largest solar event of the period was a C1 event observed at 09/1018Z.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (10 Jun, 11 Jun, 12 Jun).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on day one (10 Jun) and expected to be very low with a chance for a C-class flares on days two and three (11 Jun, 12 Jun).

 IIA.
 Geophysical Activity Summary 08/2100Z to 09/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 433 km/s at 08/2215Z.
-Total IMF reached 3 nT at 08/2227Z.
-The maximum southward component of Bz reached -2 nT.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 149 pfu.
+Solar wind speed reached a peak of 337 km/s at 09/0259Z.
+Total IMF reached 6 nT at 09/1001Z.
+The maximum southward component of Bz reached -6 nT at 09/1001Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 206 pfu.

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (10 Jun, 11 Jun, 12 Jun).